SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

   :align:   center

 Once the application have been started, the user is forwarded to the progress view of that specific job.
-This can also be found by clicking on the job under "Recent Jobs" on the Dashboard or in the "My Results" section of the menu.
+This can also be found by clicking on the job under "**Recent Jobs**" on the Dashboard or in the "**My Results**" section of the menu.
 Once the job have completed a link to the result files will be available in the progress view.